 F. De Terán, A. Dmytryshyn and F.M.
-Dopico, Generic symmetric matrix pencils with bounded rank, submitted (2018)
+Dopico, Generic symmetric matrix pencils with bounded rank, accepted in JST (2019).

 - In what follows, all the topological concepts refer to the metric space of symmetric matrix polynomials with degree at most d (with d odd). - In the symmetric case, the description of the sets of symmetric polys of bounded rank and degree is presented in terms of bundles, instead of orbits.